datanews/tik-tok/README.md

 ### Release

-(TODO)
+The following are the necessary steps for creating a new version of Tik Tok.

+1. Run `gulp` to ensure the build is up to date and all tests pass.
+1. Determine the next version according the [semantic versioning](http://semver.org/).
+This should be in the form of `X.X.X`.
+1. Update `bower.json`
+1. Update `package.json`
+1. Update the download Github URL in the *Install* section of this file.
+1. Update the URLs used in the CDN example in the *Include* section of this file.
+1. Make commit: `git commit -m "Updating version."`
+1. Make tag: `git tag X.X.X`
+1. Push.
+Don't forget to add `--tags` to your push command.

 ### Code style and quality

+Having consistent code style leads to smoother contributions, easier reviewing, and better and more stable code.
+Code style is enforced using automatic technologies.
 Use the following to get your development environment setup.
-Having consistent code style leads to smoother contributions, easier reviewing, and better and more stable code.

 1. Install an [Editorconfig plugin for your favorite code editor](http://editorconfig.org/#download).
     * [Editorconfig](http://editorconfig.org/) helps to standardize editor settings like indent spacing.